 Data assimilation combines recent observations with a previous weather forecast to obtain our best estimate of current atmospheric conditions.
-This is evolved forward in time by the forecast model to produce the next forecast.

 Data assimilation exploits our knowledge of forecast model and observation uncertainties.
 We seek an adjusted forecast that gives the best fit to observations spanning the past six hours for the global forecast and the past three hours for the UK forecast while also respecting the laws of physics.

 An iterative process is used to keep adjusting the forecast so that the fit continues to improve until a convergence criterion has been met.
 Operational forecast models use about a billion variables but typically only assimilate about ten million observations.
 Four-dimensional variational data assimilation (4DVar), so-called because it involves three spatial dimensions and time, uses covariance matrices to weight the previous forecast, which contains information about past observations, and recent observations.

 Covariance matrices describe how the uncertainties in different quantities are correlated, allowing us to give greater weight to more-accurate data and also to spread observational information between different atmospheric variables.
 For example, a temperature observation can also be used to adjust our estimate of the wind.
 Operational forecast models require too many pieces of information to explicitly account for all the inter-relationships.
 Instead, 4DVar models the correlations using physics principles in the form of an unchanging covariance matrix.